 An all-inclusive 3D-printed drone kit for students

 The Talon X1 Educational Drone Kit encompasses 3D printing, electrical engineering, soldering skills, and programming — all in one easy-to-build package that comes with everything you need to not only build, but also to actually fly a cutting-edge quadcopter.
 From the STL files to all of the electronics, the kit comes with absolutely everything you need to print, build, and fly a 3D-printed drone.
 The 3D-printed drone kit for students is also upgradeable, as Airwolf 3D plans to release upgrades such as a live video feed, LED kits and much more.
 This kit brings the excitement of 3D printers and drones together in one great all-in-one package that is sure to get your students excited.
-The kit sells for $399.00 and is now available for pre-order.
+The kit sells for $399.00 and is now available for pre-order (this product has been discontinued – contact Airwolf 3D staff if you are interested in a special order).

 Join Airwolf 3D for the Talon X1’s first public flight…inside the Discovery Cube OC!